ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/draft-2020-01-02-Docker 1O1.md

 Framework for accessing log data from servvices and containers in Docker.
 Docker supports a variert of logging driver.

 # Image
 Latered file system.
 Play like lego.
-Every
+They can't be chage while container running.
+Except ***writable container Laye***
 # Docker Swarm
 It allows for easily building a distributed cluster where a container can be run across multiple available servers.